 Input Variables.
 The variables included to capture the non-school inputs in the education production function in (2) are summarised in Table 2.
 They include key individual child characteristics such as age, sex, and ethnicity (the last for Peru only).
 In addition we include an indicator of the child’s cumulative health status since birth (height-for-age z-score) and measures of cognition related to verbal skills and understanding of concepts of quantity.
 The tests used to capture these (the Peabody Picture Vocabulary Test and Cognitive Development Assessment) have been validated in many contexts and have been shown to be correlated with broad-based measures of IQ.
 Both health and cognitive ability are measured shortly before the children started school and are thus likely to capture the effects of many of the inputs relevant to school performance made before the children started school.
-In addition, as noted above, the inclusion of good proxies for health and IQ also reduces concerns about bias in the estimates due to sorting into schools as they control for some of the main often unobserved child characteristics, such as school readiness and innate ability of the child on which we would expect such sorting to happen.
+In addition, as noted above, the inclusion of good proxies for health and IQ also reduces concerns about bias in the estimates due to sorting into schools based on unobserved child heterogeneity as they control for some of the main often unobserved child characteristics, such as school readiness and innate ability, on which we would expect such sorting to occur.

 Our input measures also include parent and household level variables which capture features of the environment in which the children were raised, which have direct effects on educational outcomes as well as indirect effects on the quality of the educational inputs acquired by parents.
 These are parental education, child-care arrangements when the child was an infant, and the number of siblings that the child has.
-In addition, Young Lives contains data on a feature of the child’s environment which is rarely observed but considered crucial for child development – quality of parenting.
+In addition, the Young Lives study collected data on a feature of the child’s environment that is rarely observed but considered crucial for child development – quality of parenting.
 Specifically, there are measures of maternal stress and depression and parenting practices when the child was 6-18 months, as well as maternal life satisfaction and subjective well-being when the child was 5.
 Maternal stress is measured using the self-reported 20 item questionnaire (SRQ-20) recommended by the WHO for use in developing countries as a screening tool for depression.
 Parenting style is measured using a 14 item scale capturing mother’s responses to when a child cries.
 Maternal subjective well-being was measured using Cantril’s ladder (explained in detail under Table 2).
-Finally, proxies were included for the household environment and wealth, such as basic characteristics of the household (size, and gender and age of the household head), as well as wealth in infancy (measured by wealth index) and at the age of 5 (measured by consumption expenditure) are intended to capture the ability to purchase and quality of educational inputs,.
+Finally, proxies were included for the household environment and wealth, such as basic characteristics of the household (size, and gender and age of the household head), as well as wealth in infancy (measured by wealth index) and at the age of 5 (measured by consumption expenditure) are intended to capture the ability to purchase, and the quality of, educational inputs,.
 Note that with the exception of parenting styles, we include identical sets of controls for Vietnam and Peru.